 You've been abstinent from drugs for some time and feel good.
-But every recovering addict needs to realize that staying sober takes commitment and work to make the necessary lifestyle to find long-term success in recovery.
-This becomes a life-long challenge.
+But every recovering addict needs to realize that staying sober takes commitment and work to make the necessary lifestyle to find long-term success in recovery, and this can be a life-long challenge.

 The Fallout of Addiction